SWTST/data_learning_journey/notes/fabric-notes/LP-session3.md

 I also setup an email function to send an email if the intial Lookup or Copy Data functions failed.

-I found out that the LakeHouse SQL connection is only read so DDL statements are blocked/fail.
+I found out that the LakeHouse SQL connection is only read so DDL statements are blocked/not useable.
 It was suggested that I use a notebook to create a table/insert data.

 The current Pipeline looks like the following:
 ![image](../../images-diagrams/pipeline-25092025.png)